-i) i) Examination Paper I (Legal and Normative Frameworks) ii) Examination Paper II (Political and Anthropological Frameworks) 15% iii) Option Course Paper 1 (essay or exam) 10% iv) Option Course Paper 2 (essay or exam) 10% v) Submission (Qualitative Research Design Essay for Research Methods) 10% vii) Submission (Thesis) 40%
+i) Examination Paper I (Legal and Normative Frameworks) ii) ii) Examination Paper II (Political and Anthropological Frameworks) iii) Option Course Paper 1 (essay or exam) 10% iv) Option Course Paper 2 (essay or exam) 10% v) Submission (Research Design Essay for Qualitative Research Methods) 5% vi) Submission (Quantitative Research Methods Essay) 5% vii) Submission (Thesis) 40%

-Papers I and II will be in-person, digital, examinations, each of which requires 3 essays of around 1500 words to be written in 3 hours, usually in week 1 of Trinity Term.
-Any option course exams will be 2 hour, digital, and in-person, also in week 1 Trinity.
-The dates of these, however, will be confirmed at least 5 weeks beforehand.
+Papers I and II will be in-person, computer-based, examinations, each of which requires 3 essays of around 1500 words to be written in 3 hours, usually in week 1 or 2 of Trinity Term.
+Any option course exams will be 2 hour, computer-based, and in-person, also in week 1 or 2 of Trinity.
+The dates of these, however, will be confirmed approximately 5 weeks beforehand.
 Any option course essays will be 3,000 words and due in at 12 noon on Friday of Week 0 of Trinity Term.
+Please note, modes and timing of assessments for options external to the degree may differ from this.